Aviah/one-click-django-docs/project_ref.md

 *Note: "myprojects" or "mysite" are the actual names of the project and site you provided when installing the server and the dev environment.*

-**Summary:** When you work on the code on your local machine, you push to the origin remote.
-Deploy to the site production repository.
-Keep the master branch stable, and work on temporary or other branches.
+**Summary:** When you work on the code on your local machine, you push to the origin remote, and deploy to the site production repository.
+Keep the master branch stable, and work on temporary or other branches for development.
 See [Deployment](deployment.md)